 Create ‘hue/saturation adjustment’ layers for the other group folders.
 Use command-click or choose ‘create clipping mask’ to append them to the groups.

-Step 9: Choose Your Colours
+Step 9: Choose Your Colors

 Select each of the ‘hue/saturation adjustment’ layers in turn.
 Move the Hue sliders until each version of your image is different from the rest.
-You can always go into your groups and edit your gradient mask to further alter the colours in a specific image.
+You can always go into your groups and edit your gradient mask to further alter the colors in a specific image.

 Step 10: Save your Multi-Layer Pop Art Poster

 Make sure you save your work before you print your poster.
-Saving in Photoshop format will let you go back and edit your colours anytime.
+Saving in Photoshop format will let you go back and edit your colors anytime.
 If you want to email or post your image on social media, save a copy as JPEG or PNG.

 Creating a pop art Photoshop effect is as simple as it is fun.
 Now that you have learned to use and append adjustment layers, you can apply this technique to any type of photo.

-Experiment with different colours to get different looks, or add text and other images to create pop art adverts, posters, and cards.
+Experiment with different colors to get different looks, or add text and other images to create pop art adverts, posters, and cards.
 You can use patterns like polka dots as cool cartoon style pop art backgrounds.
 Record any changes you make to a Photoshop action to save you time in future edits.